jupyterhub/pytest-jupyterhub/README.md

 A **Mock** is an object that simulates the behavior of another object such as a class or function.
 They are used to simulate the behavior of real objects for testing purposes.
 For more information on Mocks, check out this [unittest documentation](https://docs.python.org/3/library/unittest.mock.html) on the mock module.

-### Example

-The [init_db](https://github.com/jupyterhub/jupyterhub/blob/336d7cfcfaf74087e4ee467d5e3d3bec0c25c3d0/jupyterhub/app.py#L1804) function in JupyterHub's `app` module initializes a connection to a database using SQLAlchemy's ORM (Object-Relational Mapper).

-However, the mock [init_db](https://github.com/jupyterhub/jupyterhub/blob/336d7cfcfaf74087e4ee467d5e3d3bec0c25c3d0/jupyterhub/tests/mocking.py#L295) function in JupyterHub's `mocking` module initializes a database connection for the mocked JupyterHub application instance by calling the `init_db` function of the JupyterHub superclass but also has a `test_clean_db` attribute to ensure that the database is reset to a clean state before running tests.

 ## Installation

 To use the **JupyterHub Pytest Plugin**, you will first need to install it using pip by either: